TungDP/Kernel-Clustering-with-Sigmoid-based-Regularization/README.md

 This page contains source code for Kernel Clustering with Sigmoid-based Regularization (KCSR) for sequence segmentation.
 All the functions have been written and documented in Matlab format.
 Note that this implementation has no embedded C or C++ files (.mex).
-Therefore, it requires no any futher installation or compilation.
+Therefore, it requires no any further installation or compilation.
 However, this convenience is achieved at an expense of a slight increase in practically running time.

 ## Instructions